 GEOL 240 Field Studies A – Mapping and GEOL 241 Field Studies B – Field Techniques are recommended.
-These are field studies courses in which students learn the techniques of geological observation, data collection, and field mapping.
+These are field studies courses in which you will learn the techniques of geological observation, data collection, and field mapping.
 Excursions are run to several different locations, including to Kawatiri Westport on Te Tai Poutini the West Coast of Te Waipounamu the South Island, where there is a modern, well-equipped field station.

-Students interested in postgraduate studies in Geology will also need to take four 100-level courses from Astronomy, Biological Sciences, Chemistry, Computer Science, Geography, Mathematics, Physics, or Statistics.
+If you are interested in postgraduate studies in Geology, you will also need to take four 100-level courses from Astronomy, Biological Sciences, Chemistry, Computer Science, Geography, Mathematics, Physics, or Statistics.

-For the Geology minor in the Bachelor of Arts, Bachelor of Commerce, Bachelor of Science, Bachelor of Social and Environmental Sustainability, Bachelor of Sport Coaching, or Bachelor of Youth and Community Leadership, you will need to take these courses throughout your chosen degree:
+For the minor in the Bachelor of Arts, Bachelor of Commerce, Bachelor of Science, Bachelor of Social and Environmental Sustainability, Bachelor of Sport Coaching, or Bachelor of Youth and Community Leadership, complete the following courses:

 - 75 points in 100 to 300-level GEOL courses, with at least 45 points above 100-level

 A career in Geology offers a very wide spectrum of work environments and employment opportunities.

 Geology graduates find positions as research scientists, policy analysts, exploration geophysicists, mining and exploration geologists, practitioner engineering geologist with consultancies, natural hazard analysts and consultants, coal and petroleum geologists, teachers, GIS specialists, environmental impact officers and consultants, hydro-geologists, seismic interpreters, resource advisors, research technicians, soil technicians and research assistants, museum curators, and more.